 A highly relevant and potentially transformative avenue for dementia.

-If you are unable to get in touch with Katie, please contact:
+If you are unable to get in touch with Sarah, please contact:

 11 January 2021 – The Paul & Nick Harvey Fund officially opens

 July 2020 – Alzheimer’s Society’s Singing for the Brain helping thousands with dementia stay connected thanks to additional funding